TnTech-ECE/S25_Team2_MyCapstoneProject/Project_Proposal.md

 -shall be connected to a motor controller, no direct connections between the battery and motor is allowed.
 EV 4.2 [11]

-Shall be removable from the vehicle while still being rules compliant.
+-shall be removable from the vehicle while still being rules compliant.
 EV.4.3.2 [11]

-Shall be closed at all times without the need to install additional protective covers.
+-shall be closed at all times without the need to install additional protective covers.
 EV.4.3.3 [11]

 The container may contain holes, but only the wiring harness, ventilation, fasteners, and coolant fluid may pass through those holes.
 EV.4.3.4 a [11]

-Shall be transported on a handcart.
+-shall be transported on a handcart.
 EV.4.10.1 [11]

 Each segment of the accumulator may have [11]